What is Common Size Balance Sheet Analysis?

 - Inventories percentage decreased from 11.6% to 9.9% overall.

 - Other current assets percentage increased from 3.3% to 6.7% of the total assets over the last 9 years.

-- It aids the reader of the statement to understand clearly the ratio or percentage of each individual item in the statement as a percentage of total assets of the company.
+- It aids the reader of the statement to understand clearly the ratio or percentage of each item in the statement as a percentage of total assets of the company.

 - A financial user can also use it to compare the financial performances of different entities at a glance since each item is expressed in terms of percentage of total assets, and the user can determine any required ratio quite easily.